mieky/jestas/README.md

 `jestas [fuzzy search terms]`

-You can provide an optional fuzzy search term to filter the results.
+You can provide an optional fuzzy search terms to filter the results.

 ## Configuration